dart-lang/site-www/src/_articles/dart-vm/reflection-with-mirrors.md

 The part that exists deals with _introspection_, the ability of a program to discover and use its own structure.
 The introspection API has been largely implemented on the Dart VM.
-In dart2js, a similar implementation is under development, but is still incomplete.

 The introspection API is declared in the library named `dart:mirrors`.
 If you wish to use introspection, import it: